June 07, 2012

 Samantha Rosenbaum ’13, Hannah Bouchillon ’13 and Kellie Hale ’14 spent the spring semester in a classroom that lolled back and forth.
 Their books slid across the tables on occasion and their classmates suffered from seasickness.

-The three were studying abroad
+The three were

 on the most unique of campuses — the 590-foot MV Explorer ship that circumnavigates the globe in 105 days with the Semester at Sea program.